 FREQUENTLY ASKED QUESTIONS

 The requirements to become a CAC through IBCCES include training at least 80% of guest or public-facing staff in autism and sensory disorders through IBCCES.
 The process may also include an onsite review, as well as the creation of sensory guides for attractions and interactive spaces.
-The goal is to better prepare staff and management to serve individuals with autism or sensory needs.
+The goal is to better prepare staff and management to serve autistic individuals or those with other sensory needs.
 The certification must be renewed every 2 years with updated training provided for staff at each certified organization.

-IBCCES is an independent credentialing organization that was founded in 2001 with the goal to provide specialized training and certification to professionals working with individuals with autism and other cognitive disorders.
-IBCCES is a social impact company with the mission to provide training and certification to healthcare, corporate, education and travel professionals in order to improve the experiences and outcomes of individuals with autism and other disorders.
-IBCCES is a leader in the training and certification for cognitive disorders, including autism.
-We work in more than 80 countries across the globe.
+IBCCES is an independent credentialing organization that was founded in 2001 with the goal to provide specialized training and certification to professionals working with autistic individuals and those with other cognitive disorders.
+IBCCES is a leader in the training and certification for cognitive disorders, including autism, with certificants in more than 87 countries across the globe.

-- IBCCES works with an advisory board of clinical specialists with expertise in neurology, psychology, behavior therapy, special education, travel, and other disciplines, as well as individuals with autism.
+- • IBCCES works with an advisory board of specialists with expertise in neurology, psychology, behavior therapy, special education, travel, and other disciplines, as well as autistic self-advocates.
 This advisory board is actively involved and participates in creating the training programs offered by IBCCES, which is evidence-based and promotes best practices from experts in multiple disciplines.

-- IBCCES does not believe there is a “one size fits all” approach and thus brings together the expertise and learnings from multiple areas as well as the viewpoints and experiences of individuals on the spectrum.
+- • IBCCES does not believe there is a “one size fits all” approach and thus brings together the expertise and learnings from multiple areas as well as the viewpoints and experiences of autistic individuals.

 IBCCES offers industry and position-specific training, as well as individual professional credentials.
-Depending on an individual’s position within an organization, their training may have focused on guest service in a recreational space and building empathy and understanding of what visitors with autism may need, or it may have been more extensive (up to 14 credit hours) and include specific techniques and strategies for professionals working within educational or healthcare environments, or specific to scenarios law enforcement or first responders may encounter.
+Depending on an individual’s position within an organization, their training may have focused on guest service in a recreational space and building empathy and understanding of what autistic visitors may need.

-- The credentials and training are meant to supplement or build upon existing departmental and organizational regulations and rules, particularly in a safety or healthcare setting where professional protocols for patient or individual health and safety are already in existence.
+- The credentials and training are meant to supplement or build upon existing departmental and organizational regulations and rules, particularly in a safety.

 - All staff that complete training through IBCCES complete a competency exam specific to their training program to ensure comprehension.